 This sheet is about having ankylosing spondylitis in a pregnancy or while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is ankylosing spondylitis?

-How will pregnancy affect my symptoms?
+Will pregnancy affect my symptoms?

 I am taking medication for ankylosing spondylitis.
 Can I take my medication during pregnancy?

-Many medications for ankylosing spondylitis can be used while breastfeeding.
-However, while some medications are low risk, others may be more concerning.
-For information on specific medications see our fact sheets or contact MotherToBaby.
-Be sure to talk to your health care provider about all your questions on breastfeeding.
+Many medications for AS can be used while breastfeeding.
+Some medications may increase risks to a nursing child.
+For information on specific medications, see our fact sheets or contact MotherToBaby to speak with a specialist.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 If a male has ankylosing spondylitis, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?